solid/solid/proposals/data-discovery.md

 **Note:** The Type Registry is mainly intended as a Library discovery mechanism.
-Recommend that coarse-grained library types are registered (usually types that match containers as opposed to every RDF Class written by an app) -- e.g. `vcard:AddressBook` and `sioc:Blog` as opposed to `vcard:Contact` and `sioc:Post`.
+Recommend that coarse-grained library types are registered (usually types that match containers as opposed to every RDF Class written by an app).

 A typical Solid account will have a private type index, where applications will register the top container type.
 For example, a contacts app will register the